A new deal for energy consumers

 What does the Clean Energy Package say?

-Despite the widespread agreement that the best solution for managing consumer data must be assessed for each national context, it is acknowledged that a lack of standardisation and interoperability can pose barriers to retail competition .
+Despite the widespread agreement that the best solution for managing and exchanging consumer data must be assessed for each national context, it is acknowledged that a lack of standardisation and interoperability can pose barriers to retail competition .
 More precisely, it can create entry barriers to mainly national retail markets for established suppliers who want to expand their business to other Member States .
 The need for interoperable solutions is also reflected in the provisions of the Clean Energy Package.

 Article 23 of the e-Directive states that Member States shall organise the management of data to ensure efficient and secure data access and exchange, as well as data protection and data security.
 It is important to note that the Clean Energy Package expresses no preference of one DMM over the other.
 Instead, the principles laid down apply independently of the DMM.
 To ensure compliance with the requirements of the e-Directive, the Member State or a designated competent authority shall authorise and certify, or where applicable, supervise, the parties responsible for the data management.